Fourth-Year Electives

 Course director: Reverend Nathan Carlin, PhD

 Developed from a blue book elective of the same name, this elective is offered to fourth-year medical students each January and focuses on the meaning of mental illness.
-Students have the opportunity to study written pathographies of mental illness, such as Sylvia Nasar’s A Beautiful Mind, Lionel Dahmer’s A Father’s Story, and William Styron’s Darkness Visible.
+Students will study written pathographies of mental illness, such as Sylvia Nasar’s A Beautiful Mind, Lionel Dahmer’s A Father’s Story, and William Styron’s Darkness Visible.

 Students taking the course will be able to: